 This is where QoS, meaning quality of service, in networking comes into play.
-Folded into most network monitoring tools is the ability to manage and monitor network traffic by a class of service methods, which can empower system administrators to determine whether the QoS policies they have in place are effectively prioritizing traffic and providing a positive end-user experience.
+Folded into most network monitoring tools is the ability to manage and monitor network traffic by a class of service methods.
+These QoS monitoring tools can empower system administrators to determine whether the QoS policies they have in place are effectively prioritizing traffic and providing a positive end-user experience.

 While there are many network monitoring options on the market, my favorite is SolarWinds® NetFlow Traffic Analyzer.
 This robust platform gets to the heart of QoS monitoring and is easy to use, allowing system administrators at organizations large and small to hit the ground running the moment it’s installed.

 What Is QoS and Why Is It Required?